iKratko/iKratko/README.md

 ### 🏦 Working at:
 <ul>
-  📺 Software department of an internet and television company Previously as: 👦🏻 Kids instructor of mental arithmetics and programing + robotics
+  📺 Software department of an internet and television company <br />
+  Previously as: 👦🏻 Kids instructor of mental arithmetics and programing + robotics
 </ul>